eea/eea.relations/README.txt

 customizable faceted navigable popup for relations widget.

-Once installed from "Add-ons", the package will add an utility called "Possible relations" under control panel.
+Once installed from "Add-ons", the package will add an utility called "Possible relations" under "Control Panel".

 .. contents::